-- If you see a spike in CPU usage when visiting a particular website that should not otherwise be taxing the processor.
+If you see a spike in CPU usage when visiting a particular website, that should not otherwise be taxing the processor.

-The above are examples of measures you can easily adopt to prevent such infections from occurring, or at least to allow you to detect them.
+The above are examples of measures you can easily adapt to prevent such infections from occurring, or at least to allow you to detect them.
 Researchers at IBM have recently detected more sophisticated malicious miners.
 These are delivered through infected image files or by clicking on links leading to a malicious site.
-Such attacks tend to target enterprise networks, which have far more CPUs and resources on offer to the attacker.
+Such attacks tend to target enterprise networks with far more CPUs and resources on offer to the attacker.

 Crypto Miners not the only Malware infecting Macs

 A recent strain of ransomware seen to infect Macs was discovered in 2017.
 Called McRansom (not an original name), it was by no means the most sophisticated of ransomware.
 It could only encrypt a maximum of 128 files.
 The danger it posed was due to how poorly it was designed.
-In encrypting the files, it also 'mangled' them, so when the victim paid a 700 USD ransom, there was still no guarantee that the files could be accessed.
+Encrypting the files also 'mangled' them, so when the victim paid a 700 USD ransom, there was still no guarantee that the files could be accessed.

-Once the system is infected, the adware changes the way the browser behaves by injecting ads into web pages, causing pop-up windows or tabs to open, and changing the homepage or search engine settings.
-This is done to funnel advertising dollars away from companies who pay for online ads, and into their own accounts.
+Once the system is infected, the adware changes how the browser behaves by injecting ads into web pages, causing pop-up windows or tabs to open, and changing the homepage or search engine settings.
+This is done to funnel advertising dollars away from companies that pay for online ads and their own accounts.
 This is incredibly frustrating for the victims.
 To this extent, Mac users are advised to make sure browser pop-up blockers are activated to help prevent further infections.

 It would be great if Macs were invulnerable to all types of malware infection.
 Unfortunately, they are not.
-It is vital that users educate themselves as to the threats they face - this greatly helps prevent your day been spoiled by a cyber criminal.
-Unfortunately, some are incredibly cunning and you might not be able to detect that you have a problem until it is too late.
+Users must educate themselves on the threats they face - this greatly helps prevent your day from being spoiled by a cyber-criminal.
+Unfortunately, some are incredibly cunning, and you might not be able to detect that you have a problem until it is too late.